Dropsource/monarch_site/README.md

 - https://monarch-site-dev.onrender.com/

 ## Staging Site
-There is also a staging site, which we can use to collaborate with non-devs.
-The master and dev branch have protection rules in Github which only allows developers to modify those branches.
-Other collaborator could submit changes to the staging branch which will then need to be merged to dev or master.
+There is also a staging site, which we can use to collaborate on content.
+The master and dev branch have protection rules in Github.
+Content collaborators could submit changes to the staging branch which will then need to be merged to dev or master.

-The stating deploys from the `staging` branch.
+The staging site deploys from the `staging` branch.
 The staging site is set up under a shared account in render.com.

 - The shared login is ftrigoso+marketing@dropsource.com.